Aulover/pytorch-PyraNet/README.md

 ```

 ## Acknowledgement
-Thanks for the author of 'Learning Feature Pyramids for Human Pose Estimation'.
+Thanks for the authors of 'Learning Feature Pyramids for Human Pose Estimation'.